SCSI

 Defined the basics of SCSI Bus.

-Talked about cable length, signaling characteristics.
+Talked about cable length, signaling

 Defined various Commands and Transfer modes.